 Understanding the Effects of the Benefits Cliff on Low-wage Workers and their Young Children

 In our work with hospital workers, we were surprised to find low uptake of public benefits.
 Local policy makers were concerned that low-income families may not be taking advantage of these programs or may be experiencing a “benefits cliff.”
 The “benefits cliff” describes the reduction in eligibility for means-tested public supports that occurs as wages increase, which can be experienced as a sudden loss of benefits or decreasing support that cancels out the effects of wage increases.
-This research will explore these concerns through interviews with parents of young children.
+This research, supported by the Robert Wood Johnson Foundation, will explore these concerns through interviews with parents of young children.
 Click here to learn more about this study.

 This research analyzes public testimony given before the Pittsburgh Wage Review Committee.
 This committee was convened by former City Councilman Burgess to examine wages in the region and included our own Jeff Shook as a Committee Member.
 These public records demonstrate how hospital workers and hospital administrators differ in their justifications about wage levels and wage advocacy in Southwestern Pennsylvania.
 Click here to learn about this research.